HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Medicine/Nurse.md

 Welcome to the Nurse Interview Preparation !
 This resource is designed to help you ace your Nurse interviews with confidence.

+A nurse plays a vital role in the healthcare and medicine field, serving as a crucial link between patients and doctors.
+Nurses are trained professionals who provide compassionate care to individuals of all ages, backgrounds, and health conditions.
+They are responsible for monitoring patients' vital signs, administering medications, and assisting with various medical procedures.
+Moreover, nurses also play a pivotal role in patient education, providing valuable information about disease prevention, treatment options, and lifestyle modifications.
+Their expertise extends across various healthcare settings, including hospitals, clinics, nursing homes, and home healthcare.
+With their dedication, knowledge, and empathy, nurses contribute significantly to improving patient outcomes and overall healthcare delivery.

 ## 🚀 Overview

 Whether you're a seasoned Nurse or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Nurse interviews to help you prepare and succeed.